jastice/proptests/props.md

 * associativity
 * commutativity
 * neutral element
+* idempotency

-This is also known as commutative monoid, and knowing this has some very practical and useful implications for parallelization.
+This is also known as commutative monoid (plus extras), and knowing this about your function has some very practical and useful implications for parallelization.

 * Our tests should prove it really works.
 * Does it?
 * Where does it fail?

-It looks like we will have to limit our assumptions.
-Doing this in the tests also is a form of executable documentation.
+It looks like we will have to revisit the algorithm or limit our assumptions.
+Doing this in the tests also is a form of _executable documentation_.
+Even better: Find or define a more specific type.
+Some libraries, such as spire-math offer a variety of number types.

 We can also test some more specific properties:

+* `gcd(a,b)` is always positive
+* `gcd(a,b)` is always less or equal to `a` and `b`
+* co-primeness of reduced input

 ### A continuous function on reals: Logistic curve